...

 Easy Meal Ideas for Lunch and Dinner at Home

 When lunch and dinner aren’t satisfying, it’s easy to fall into snacking or junk food traps.
-The key is to balance protein, fiber, and carbs — while keeping your meals flavorful and aligned with your cultural preferences.
+The key is to balance protein, fibre, and carbs — while keeping your meals flavourful and aligned with your cultural preferences.

 These dishes are tasty, simple, and ideal for weight loss: